Collectors Facts - Garland and Bows, Riihimaki, Hortensja and Esberard (Brazil)

 The logic seems sound, and then we found the proof . . .
 Esberard, Rio de Janeiro, Brazil

 Our research has uncovered some amazing fresh evidence to prove that indeed the maker was South American, but that Brazil and not Argentina, was the South American country involved.
+The pattern is called Lacinho in Brazil.
 Not only do we now know the country of manufacture, but we also know the actual maker.

 The proof is here: Garland and Bows bowls with ESBERARD RIO moulded inside - Carnival Glass from Esberard, Rio, Brazil.